ThomasBiede/tum-lecture-notes/QuantumComputing/chapters/08_density_op.typ

 #import "../snippets.typ" as sn
 #import "../block_snippets.typ" as bs

-// TODO: complete the editing of the file

 = Density operator
 So far: state vector $sn.ket(psi)$ describing a quantum state.
 Convenient alternative formulation for quantum systems about which we only have partial information: